apollographql/apollo-client/docs/source/advanced/caching.md

 To solve this Apollo Client 1.6 introduced the `@connection` directive to specify a custom store key for results.
 A connection allows us to set the cache key for a field and to filter which arguments actually alter the query.

-To have a stable cache location for query results, Apollo Client 1.6 introduced the `@connection` directive, which can be used to specify a custom store key for results.
 To use the `@connection` directive, simply add the directive to the segment of the query you want a custom store key for and provide the `key` parameter to specify the store key.
 In addition to the `key` parameter, you can also include the optional `filter` parameter, which takes an array of query argument names to include in the generated custom store key.

 ```
 const query = gql`query Feed($type: FeedType!, $offset: Int, $limit: Int) {